arcanis/node/doc/api/zlib.md

 aggregate multiple ones into a single file suitable for redistribution (what is often called archival).

-To this end, `node:zip` provides the `ZipArchive` class which allows to create, read, and modify zip archives:
+To this end, `node:zlib` provides the `ZipArchive` class which allows to create, read, and modify zip archives:

 ```js
 const fs = require('node:fs');